How big unions smooth the way for Amazon worker protests

 Lighty did not comment on the details in the letter.

-Some labor organizers are instructing workers on how to file such safety complaints.
+Some labour organizers are instructing workers on how to file such safety complaints.
 They are also using Facebook Live, Instagram posts, Telegram chats and WhatsApp messages to share other tactics with Amazon employees.

 At Whole Foods, an upscale supermarket chain owned by Amazon, several current and former employees have been using Telegram to rally coworkers across the country to agitate for expanded paid sick leave and temporary shutdown of stores with confirmed COVID-19 cases.